The Gadolinium-Free MRI Contrast Agent

 - Over 30 million contrast-enhanced (CE) MRI scans are done worldwide each year.

-- Safety concerns led to worldwide regulatory restrictions on GBCAs
+- Safety concerns led to worldwide regulatory restrictions

 - Responding to safety concerns, the FDA applied a boxed warning and instituted label changes for all GBCAs.
 The European Medicines Agency suspended marketing authorizations for the least stable GBCAs and restricted use of other GBCAs.
 Japan, Korea, Canada, the United Kingdom, and other countries implemented similar restrictions on GBCAs.